PARISH NOTICES for the week beginning

 FOR PRACTICAL PURPOSES, FOR THE COMING MONTHS

-Father Ephraim is the ‘link person’ for pastoral matters concerning the parish of St. Joseph’s and St. Elizabeth’s.
-He is also chaplain to St. Mary’s school.
+Father Vuni & Fr Elvis are the ‘link people’ for pastoral matters concerning the parish of St. Joseph’s and St. Elizabeth’s.
+They are also chaplains to St. Mary’s school.

 Father Liam will be the ‘link person’ for the parish of St. Edmund Campion and will be chaplain to St. Edmund Campion school.

 Fr.
-Ephraim and Fr.
-Liam are on call each day and will serve our community as best they can.
+Liam, Fr Elvis & Fr Vuni are on call each day and will serve our community as best they can.
 You can call either of them on their mobile numbers, contact them via email or visit them at St. Joseph’s Presbytery.

 THE WELCOMING MINISTRY (Mass Rep) is dedicated to helping all parishioners and visitors enhance their worship experience at Mass by making them feel welcome and included in our Eucharistic celebration, helping them connect with our parish, and participating in the numerous ministry opportunities offered at St. Edmund Campion.
 The Mass Rep is the ‘overseer’ in ensuring that the various ministries during Mass are fulfilled.
 Further, they are there to help you with any queries.